 The revealing of the Antichrist on earth is the sign of the Tribulation.
-It may also be a sign to the Church of the coming Rapture.
-The Church may never see the Antichrist sitting in the temple or maybe it will?
-Whatever the case, I think that there is already definite evidence of who the Antichrist is and present day circumstances that will allow his rise to infamy.
+I think that there is already definite evidence of who the Antichrist is and present day circumstances exist that will allow his rise to infamy.

 Church age believers in Jesus Christ will not suffer through the Tribulation period on earth.
 As Christians we are looking forward to Jesus Christ coming in the air to raise the dead and catch up the living into heaven!
 Alleluia!!!